Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 <br/>

-- Created a service within an Elastic Container Service (ECS) clust to run the above task, so that the front end and back end docker images are deployed to a public IP.
+- Created a service within an Elastic Container Service (ECS) cluster to run the above task, so that the front end and back end docker images are deployed to a public IP.

 <br/>